 Where C is the biomass of the organism, and dCdt is its growth rate.
 This mass-balance equation states that the biomass changes due to the difference between feeding and loss terms.
 Note that the balance of all food web compartments was tightly linked.
 For instance, if species A feeds on species B, not only does an increased flux flow into A, but a loss of the same magnitude of flux flows out of B. As a result, the direction of the flows matters, and we could take the mass-balanced equation as sums and subtractions of these unknown quantities of flows.
 We classified this linear mass balance equation as the "equality equation".
-It could be expressed with matrix notation in the general form: A⋅x=b, in which x was a vector consisting of unknown flows, b was a vector consisting of changed rates of the component, and the flows are non-negative quantities, x≥0.
+It could be expressed with matrix notation in the general form: A⋅x=b, in which A was a coefficient matrix, x was a vector consisting of unknown flows, and b was a vector consisting of changed rates of the component, and the flows are non-negative quantities, x≥0.

 Constraints